sophucking/Grupp16Labb3/Refactorising.md

 - - Remove inheritance in favor for composition in vehicle package.

-- (Nikhil) Change CarView to only depend on DrawPanel instead of JPanel and DrawPanel(DrawPanel extends JPanel).
+- - Change CarView to only depend on DrawPanel instead of JPanel and DrawPanel(DrawPanel extends JPanel).
 - - Create a (Run)CarSimulation class containing the main method and the Timer/TimerListener.
 CarSimulation has both a CarView and a CarController object.
 - - TimerListener calls the update method in CarSimulation